-One foot (0.3 metre) reserves may need to be released in order to provide legal access to a pubic street in connection with an approved Consent or Development Agreement.
+One foot (0.3 metre) reserves may need to be released in order to provide legal access to a public street in connection with an approved Consent or Development Agreement.
 In most cases the City "lifts" reserves by dedicating them as public highway where after they become part of the road allowance they abut.
-Where cirucumstances require it reserves may be transferred from the City to the abutting owner.
+Where circumstances require it, reserves may be transferred from the City to the abutting owner.
 In all cases the City will determine the appropriate method to release the reserve.

 Applying to Release a Reserve

 Written requests to release a reserve should be submitted to the Clerk's Office and include:

 - Documentation providing proof that the City has authorized the lifting of the reserve. (e.g. Development Agreement, Consent etc.)